 - Other information relating to building/household characteristics such as age of building, size, number of occupants

 - Other information relating to energy consumption such as usage, demand, smart meter/sub-meter data

-EfficiencyOne has physical and technological security safeguards and procedures in place to protect clients’ Personal Information from unauthorized access, disclosure, use, or modification.
+EfficiencyOne has a Personal Information and Privacy Program in place that lays out physical and technological security safeguards and procedures in place to protect clients’ Personal Information from unauthorized access, disclosure, use, or modification.
+These safeguards include, for example: privacy training for employees, physical access controls to our premises, and standards and procedures for storing and safeguarding paper and electronic Personal Information.
+Additionally, EfficiencyOne has Information Technology policies, procedures and logical controls in place to ensure the EfficiencyOne information technology environment maintains Personal Information in safe and secure manner.
 EfficiencyOne audits its procedures and security measures regularly to ensure that they are appropriate and that all Personal Information is protected.

 EfficiencyOne acknowledges that it is responsible for Personal Information in its possession or custody, including information that has been transferred to a third party for processing.
 The organization shall use contractual or other means to provide a comparable level of protection while the information is being processed by a third party.